GSP

 CURL *curl_easy_duphandle(CURL *handle);

-This function will return a new curl handle, a duplicate, using all the options previously set in the input curl handle.
+This function returns a new curl handle, a duplicate, using all the options previously set in the input curl handle.
 Both handles can subsequently be used independently and they must both be freed with curl_easy_cleanup(3).

-All strings that the input handle has been told to point to (as opposed to copy) with previous calls to curl_easy_setopt(3) using char * inputs, will be pointed to by the new handle as well.
+Any options that the input handle has been told to point to (as opposed to copy) with previous calls to curl_easy_setopt(3), are pointed to by the new handle as well.
 You must therefore make sure to keep the data around until both handles have been cleaned up.

-The new handle will not inherit any state information, no connections, no SSL sessions and no cookies.
-It also will not inherit any share object states or options (it will be made as if CURLOPT_SHARE(3) was set to NULL).
+The new handle does not inherit any state information, no connections, no SSL sessions and no cookies.
+It also does not inherit any share object states or options (created as if CURLOPT_SHARE(3) was set to NULL).

 In multi-threaded programs, this function must be called in a synchronous way, the input handle may not be in use when cloned.